ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Therefore, this document delegates details on the communication and security approaches used in a group to separate application profiles.
 These are specialized instances of this document, targeting a particular group communication approach and defining how communications in the group are protected, as well as the specific keying material and configuration parameters provided to group members.
 In order to ensure consistency and aid the development of such application profiles, this document defines a number of related compliance requirements (see {{req}}).

 If the application requires backward and forward security, new keying material is generated and distributed to the group upon membership changes (rekeying).
 A group rekeying scheme performs the actual distribution of the new keying material, by rekeying the current group members when a new Client joins the group, and the remaining group members when a Client leaves the group.
-This can rely on different approaches, including efficient group rekeying schemes such as {{RFC2093}}, {{RFC2094}} and {{RFC2627}}.
+This can rely on different approaches, including efficient group rekeying schemes such as {{RFC2093}}, {{RFC2094}}, and {{RFC2627}}.

 Consistently with what is recommeded in the ACE framework, this document uses CBOR {{RFC8949}} for data encoding.
 However, using JSON {{RFC8259}} instead of CBOR is possible, by relying on the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.

 ## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14}

 Readers are expected to be familiar with: